jovotech/jovo-cli/integrations/target-serverless/docs/README.md

 $ npm install @jovotech/target-serverless
 ```

-If you haven't installed the official Serverless CLI globally yet, you can do so with this command:
+If you haven't installed the official Serverless CLI globally yet, you can do so with the below command.
+By default, this integration assumes the Serverless CLI version `3`.
+Learn more in the [configuration](#configuration) section.

 ```sh
 $ npm install -g serverless
 ```

-Add the plugin to your `jovo.project.js` [project configuration](https://www.jovo.tech/docs/project-config) file like this:
+Add the plugin to your `jovo.project.js` [project configuration](#configuration) file like this:

 ```js
 const { ProjectConfig } = require('@jovotech/cli');